 My day started with me jumping out of bed realizing that I would be late for a meeting with one of my freelance clients.
 The leisure morning beauty regime I had planned for myself earlier (read: filing my nails into shape considered somewhat normal and putting on some nail polish) had to be ditched while I settled for a quick shower.
-The meeting went well, lasted for a couple of hours over large cups of fabulous coffee and never ending bites of warm buttery croissants, and ended with me bagging a couple of new assignments.
-That was followed by a mad dash home to vacuum and hide all the piled up papers, books and unmentionables under our bed to make the home look invitingly presentable to some last minute guests. dirty dishes where haphazardly shoved into the dish washer, and a sweet aromatic rosemary candle was lit.
+The meeting went well, lasted for a couple of hours over large cups of fabulous coffee and never-ending bites of warm buttery croissants, and ended with me bagging a couple of new assignments.
+That was followed by a mad dash home to vacuum and hide all the piled up papers, books and unmentionables under our bed to make the home look invitingly presentable to some last-minute guests. dirty dishes were haphazardly shoved into the dishwasher, and a sweet aromatic rosemary candle was lit.
 Amidst all the hoopla of trying to make my world look slightly more normal than it actually was, thoughts of food were attacking my brain cells.

-I usually maintain a well stocked fridge, freezer and pantry – enough to whip up a lavish multi course meal without heading for the nearest grocery shelves.
+I usually maintain a well-stocked fridge, freezer and pantry – enough to whip up a lavish multi-course meal without heading for the nearest grocery shelves.
 But not today.
-The expected guests were close friends who’d much rather have a simple home cooked meal than be flattered by a flambe of sorts.
-And I had to admit, I was almost out of breadth and ready to crash when I finally entered the kitchen.
+The expected guests were close friends who’d much rather have a simple home-cooked meal than being flattered by a flambe of sorts.
+And I had to admit, I was almost out of breath and ready to crash when I finally entered the kitchen.
 It had to be a meal that was quick to prepare and didn’t require much effort from me and of course, had to look grand.
 The one thing about me that you might have noticed by now is my obsessive need to make the people I feed feel extra special.
 Most dishes I settle for while entertaining are often a breeze to pull of, but you’d never guess that by looking at the spread.
 And that’s exactly how I like it to be!